staeter/work-in-progress/dialogue.md

 - Joins developer and designer's work
   - The code is the single source of truth
   - GUI enables designers to edit view code
+    - Single source of truth for the design system, layout and animations
+    - Intuitive for designers
+    - The design should automatically generate code and have a simple interface for developers to integrate with
+    - All of the design has to be under designer control with the least amount of coding knowledge needed
+    - Ensure each interface works on any screen format
+    - Enforce good accessibility practices
 - Built for distributed architecture (*distributed*)
   - [ORDT](http://archagon.net/blog/2018/03/24/data-laced-with-history/) as first class citizen
   - Enable distributed computations for heavy algorithms
+  - Integrates peer to peer protocols
 - Run and compile on most devices with low network availability (*accessible*)
   - Parallelize program at compile time
   - Tiny bundle size